cnr-isti-vclab/vcglib/apps/trimeshinfo/readme.txt

 * Genus (computed only for Manifold Datasets)
 * Self-Intersection (currently computed only for Datasets with less than 3M faces)
 * Orientability
 * Orientation
 * Regularity (We consider REGULAR those meshes that have 6 incident edges for each internal vertex, and 4 incident edges for each vertex on the boundary.
 In all other cases we consider the mesh irregular.)
+* Volume

 The application has no graphical interface but works as the "Metro" tool on command line.